JTYKolesar/configure-ad/README.md

 </p>
 <hr>

-<h3>&#9314; Ensure Connectivity between the client and Domain Controller</h3>
+<h3>&#9314; Ensure Connectivity between the Client and Domain Controller</h3>

-- Login to Client-01 VM with Remote Desktop:
+- Login to both the Domain Controller and Client-01 VMs with Remote Desktop:
-  - Go to your Clien-01 VM that was just created and COPY the public IP address (located on the right side).
+  - We'll start with the Client-01 VM that was just created and COPY the public IP address (located on the right side).
 <p>
 <img src="https://i.imgur.com/cET8L1h.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>